* Spate of U.S. data provides lift to Wall Street

 pressure on earnings, nor too fast," said Terry Sandven, chief

 equity strategist at U.S. Bank Wealth Management in Minneapolis.

-The Dow Jones industrial average rose 71.54 points,
+The Dow Jones industrial average rose 86.9 points, or

 In Europe, the FTSEurofirst 300 index of top